What should you be looking for in a student laptop?

 For power, check out Lenovo IdeaPads - these laptops are affordable, and feature the latest processors for ample power to handle whatever your professor throws your way.

 Your student’s laptop is going to have to survive some pretty tough conditions.
 Unlike laptops that are primarily used for business, your kid’s machine is going to go with them everywhere and be used for just about everything.
 Classroom?
-Of course.
-Dorm room?
+Of course. home?
 Definitely.
-But also, every place in between, from the university lawn, to the local Starbucks, to the cramped seats of a campus bus – and probably a few places we haven’t even thought of.
+But also, every place in between, from the uni grounds, to the local coffee shop, to the cramped seats of a campus bus – and probably a few places we haven’t even thought of.
 They’re going to need a laptop that’s built to withstand a bit more than casual typing, which is why laptop durability is such an important consideration.

 When shopping for a student laptop, look beyond the specs and feature lists and consider how it’s built.
 Is the hinge going to be durable enough to withstand constant opening and closing?
 If it’s a 2 in 1, will that hinge be able to support the laptop in a variety of positions without loosening?
 Does the keyboard feel sturdy, or does it rattle when you type on it?
 If you open the screen from the front edge, does it flex, or is it firm?
 These are all areas of potential weakness, and a poorly made laptop will experience a failure of one or more of them, long before the internal components become obsolete.

-If durability is a key issue for you, you’ll be interested to know that our ThinkPad line of laptops go through military grade testing, and can more than stand up to the worst university can throw at your student.
+If durability is a key issue for you, you’ll be interested to know that our ThinkPad line of laptops go through military grade testing.

 3. Weight & Portability